STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 ### As Indicators

-One option in converting this data to STIX is to convert it to indicators: the IP address is the CybOX `Observable` pattern, the first seen time goes into a `Sighting` (or if it's seen as unimportant can be ignored), and the Bot Name is the `Indicated_TTP`.
-This indicates that you should look for these IP addresses in your own network traffic and, if you see it, it indicates a potential bot infection.
+One option in converting this data to STIX is to convert it to indicators: the **IP address** is the CybOX `Observable` pattern, the **First Seen** time goes into a `Sighting` (which can be ignored if this information is unimportant), and the **Bot Name** is the `Indicated_TTP`.
+This indicates that you should look for the given IP addresses in your own network traffic and, if you see it, it indicates a potential bot infection.

 <ul class="nav nav-tabs">
   <li class="active"><a href="#indicator-xml" data-toggle="tab">XML</a></li>